zephyrproject-rtos/zephyr/boards/pjrc/teensy4/doc/index.rst

 +-----------+------------+-------------------------------------+

-The default configuration can be found in the defconfig file:
+The default configuration can be found in :zephyr_file:`boards/pjrc/teensy4/teensy40_defconfig`
-``boards/arm/teensy4/teensy40_defconfig``

 The teensy41 board configuration supports additional hardware